My Favorite Home Organizing Tips

 I believe the most important part of surviving those initial years was to have a structure in place for every single aspect of our daily lives, so here are my home organizing tips:

 - Have a calendar available in a place you and your spouse/helpers can see.
-Agree that no commitments will be added without mutual agreement, like a birthday party on a Saturday afternoon or a Mom’s Night Out during the week.
+Agree that no commitments will be added without agreement, like a birthday party on a Saturday afternoon or a Mom’s Night Out during the week.
+Here is a to-do list that will help you keep track of it all.
+You can get download all of our organizing printables by subscribing here for instant access.

 - School Outfits & Lunch– Get yourself and the kids into the habit of preparing what you’ll wear and take for lunch the night before.
 This alone will save you tons of time – and guessing games – in the morning, when all you want is to get everybody out of the house, on time!